garg1saransh/Organizo/README.md

-# collaborative-task-manager
+# Organizo
-Task management app
+Task Management App

-A simple task management backend with authentication, REST APIs, and real-time updates using Socket.IO.
+Organizo is simple task management app that has backend with authentication, REST APIs, and real-time updates using Socket.IO.

 ## Tech Stack